 For demolishing race as a biological category, many anthropologists came to rely on the geneticist Richard Lewontin.
 In the 1970s, Lewontin was on the cutting edge of research showing there was much more genetic variation within any so-called race than between the so-called races.
 This allowed anthropologists to confidently teach that Race is a Social Construction, point to the importance of culture, and then seal the deal with Lewontin’s genetics.
-Since 1987, claiming an African Eve as our common human mother seemed to forever drive a stake in misconceptions of race as immutable biology (see section More Mothers than Mitochondrial Eve).
+Then in 1987, claiming an African Eve as our common human mother seemed to forever drive a stake in misconceptions of race as immutable biology.

 Problems with Demolishing Race Ideas

-But after fifty years of teaching about race, the message did not register.
+But after fifty years of teaching about race, the message has not registered.
 In part this is because of internal problems.
-The first problem isthat the phrasing of social construction, makes it sound like anthropologists claim people are all biologically the same (for related issues, see Gender is a Social Construction).
-Anthropologists aredefinitely not saying that humans were all the same.
+The first problem is that the phrasing of social construction, makes it sound like anthropologists claim people are all biologically the same (for related issues, see Gender is a Social Construction).
+Anthropologists are definitely not saying that humans were all the same.
 Human biological variation is real and important; anthropologists know it; anthropologists were the first to scientifically describe this variation.
 Human variation is simply not usefully grouped according to traditional races.

 The second problem is the separation of the social from the biological.
 Anthropologists have not made it clear how the social world has biological implications.
 That US black infant mortality is more than twice white infant mortality has certainly much more to do with social conditions than biology, but obviously mortality is a biological effect (see the section on Race Becomes Biology).